Article

 The Beijing Internet Court66 has taken a different approach to this issue in deciding that certain images created using the generative AI model, Stable Diffusion, were protectable by copyright because they reflected the original intellectual investment or personal expression of the human user.
 The court confirmed that each situation needs to be assessed on a case-by-case basis but this is more likely to occur if the user’s descriptions of the elements in the image and layout composition are clear and specific.
 Relevant factors in that case included that:

-• the image was based on the user’s text description input—the AI replaced the human in drawing lines and colours but presented the user’s creativity and ideas in a tangible way;
+• The image was based on the user’s text description input—the AI replaced the human in drawing lines and colors but presented the user’s creativity and ideas in a tangible way;

-• the user’s iterative process of amending and adjusting prompts and parameters to finally obtain an image also reflected the user’s aesthetic choice and personalised judgment.
+• The user’s iterative process of amending and adjusting prompts and parameters to finally obtain an image also reflected the user’s aesthetic choice and personalized judgment.

 Most recently, the Municipal Court in Prague67 has held that an image created by Open AI’s Dall-E was not protectable by copyright.
 The simple prompt inserted by the user in that case was “Create a visual representation of two parties signing a business contract in a formal setting, such as a conference room or a law firm office in Prague.
 Show only hands.”
 The claimant failed to prove that they were the author of the image, and the court also observed that the image was not the result of the creative activity of a natural person (i.e. the user).68